 Skip to content

-jira-cli keeps a local copy of slow-changing Jira metadata so that common operations (completion, validation, board scoping, ADF field-name resolution) don't pay a round trip every time.
+jira-cli keeps a local copy of slow-changing Jira metadata so common operations (completion, validation, board scoping, ADF field-name resolution) don't pay a round trip every time.
 Caches are scoped to a (profile, base_url, config_path) tuple and live under:

 ~/.cache/jira-cli/<profile>-<hash>/<resource>.json